da-nrw/DNSCore/ContentBroker/src/main/markdown/administration-interfaces.md

     ${CB_HOME}/log/stderr.log

 The stderr output from the execution of the java command started via nohup in ContentBroker.sh.
 Gets created on startup.
-Gets overwritten completely every time the ContentBroker gets restarted.
+Gets overwritten completely every time the ContentBroker gets restarted. **Note** that if this file has content but it doesn't change from startup to startup, it is the stderr from the last run.
+After a proper run the file always should be empty.

     ${CB_HOME}/log/stdout.log